jessicalumian/undergrad-dev/lesson.md

 ```
 head ecoli-K12-blast-results.faa
 ```
-> NOW we're done!
-> Wait, are we done?
-> Which one was the pathogenic one again?

 ### Repeat the Analyses with O157

 Do the same workflow as above (assembly with MEGAHIT, annotate with Prokka, BLAST against *E. coli* K12 and O157 database) with the O157 reads.

 *For reference:* The download and install instructions are at the top with K12 instructions, but assembly steps onward are below.

-> Take a moment to be sure you know where you're starting.
+Take a moment to be sure you know where you're starting.
-> What steps came before Assembly?
+- What steps came before Assembly?
-> Did we complete them all for O157?
+- Did we complete them all for O157?

 Assembly: